-³Lowest APRs shown for Discover undergraduate and graduate student loans are available for the most creditworthy applicants and include an interest-only repayment discount and a 0.25% interest rate reduction while enrolled in automatic payments.
-Lowest APRs shown for Discover Residency and Bar Exam Loans are available for the most creditworthy applicants and include a 0.25% interest rate reduction while enrolled in automatic payments.
 The fixed interest rate is set at the time of application and does not change during the life of the loan unless you are no longer eligible for one or more discounts.
-The variable interest rate is calculated based on the 3-Month LIBOR index plus the applicable margin percentage less any applicable discounts.
+The variable interest rate is calculated based on the 3-Month CME Term SOFR index plus the applicable margin percentage less any applicable discounts.
 The 3-Month CME Term SOFR index value for variable interest rate loans is 0.125% as of November 14, 2021.
 3-Month CME Term SOFR is administered by CME Group and is published by CME Group on its website (cmegroup.com/termsofr).
-Discover Student Loans may adjust the rate quarterly on each January 1, April 1, July 1 and October 1 (the “interest rate change date”), based on the 3-Month LIBOR Index, published in the Money Rates section of the Wall Street Journal 15 days prior to the interest rate change date, rounded up to the nearest one-eighth of one percent (0.125% or 0.00125), or 0%, whichever is greater.
+Discover Student Loans may adjust the variable interest rate quarterly on each January 1, April 1, July 1 and October 1 (each an “interest rate change date”), based on the 3-Month CME Term SOFR rate available for the day that is 15 days prior to the interest rate change date, rounded up to the nearest one-eighth of one percent (0.125% or 0.00125), or 0%, whichever is greater.
 This may cause the monthly payments to increase, the number of payments to increase or both.
 If the 3-Month CME Term SOFR rate is less than zero percent, then the index will be deemed to be zero percent (as stated in the promissory note) for purposes of calculating your interest rate.
 Your variable interest rate (index + margin – applicable discounts) will not exceed 18%.
-Our lowest APRs are only available to customers with the best credit and other factors.
-Your APR will be determined after you apply.
-It will be based on your credit history, which repayment option you choose and other factors, including your cosigner’s credit history (if applicable).
+Our lowest APRs are only available to applicants with the best credit.
+The APR will be determined after an application is submitted.
+It will be based on credit history, the selected repayment option and other factors, including a cosigner’s credit history (if applicable).
 If a student does not have an established credit history, the student may find it difficult to qualify for a private student loan on their own or receive the lowest advertised rate.
 Learn more about Discover Student Loans interest rates.

 What it takes to qualify with Discover: